DavisPL/cargo-sherlock/README.md

 We also provide an option to run the experiment in different modes based on your time and resource availability:

-1. Full Experiment (Expected to take around _ hours):
+1. Full Experiment
 ```Bash
 python3 eval_rq1.py -m full
 ```
-This version will run Cargo-Sherlock on top 100 crates, create their typosquatted versions, run Cargo-Sherlock on these typosquatted crates, and analyze the results to produce the heatmap.
+This version will run Cargo-Sherlock on top 100 crates, delete existing typosquatted crates, create them again, run Cargo-Sherlock on these typosquatted crates, and analyze the results to produce the heatmap.

-2. Partial Experiment using Existing Crates (Expected to take around _ minutes):
+2. Partial Experiment using Existing Crates:
 ```Bash
 python3 eval_rq1.py -m partial
 ```
 This version will skip the recreating of synthetic typosquatted crates and will use the already provided files in `local_crates/typo_crates` directory.
 It will run Cargo-Sherlock on these crates and analyze the results to produce the heatmap.

-3. Most Efficient Experiment using Pre-computed Results (Expected to take around _ minutes):
+3. Most Efficient Experiment using Pre-computed Results:
 ```Bash
 python3 eval_rq1.py -m cache
 ```